 41. If there are questions in any particular case, the Chair of a Department and/or the Chair of the Departmental Promotion and Tenure Committee may be asked to attend a meeting of the Advisory Committee on Promotion and Tenure to clarify the docket or to provide additional information.

 42. The Committee makes its recommendation to the Dean of the Faculty.
-After receiving the Committee's advice, that of the Deans of the College and the Graduate School, and that of the appropriate Divisional Dean, the Dean of the Faculty will inform the Department Chair of the advice provided by the Advisory Committee on Promotion and Tenure as well as of his own proposed recommendation to the Provost.
+After receiving the Committee's advice, that of the Deans of the College and the Graduate School, and that of the appropriate Divisional Dean, the Dean of the Faculty will forward to the Provost the recommendation of the FAS P&T Committee as well as his/her own recommendation for promotion and/or tenure.
 In the case of a Dean's recommendation contrary to that of the department, the Dean will provide the Chair with the reasons.
 The Chair will then have ten days in which to provide further information or counter-argument before the Dean of the Faculty's final recommendation is made to the Provost.

 43. The Dean of the Faculty will ordinarily make his/her recommendation to the Provost by April 15 for promotion only and tenure with or without promotion cases.
 By statute this constitutes the definitive FAS recommendation.